-Here I want you to learn what emotional intelligence actually is, and how it can have a great effect on your future.
+Here I want you to learn what emotional intelligence is, and how it can have a significant effect on your future.

 Watch Emotional Intelligence on Video

 There is a difference between emotions and being emotional.
 As a result, how you behave with work colleagues or fellow students will often depend on your level of emotional intelligence.
 One way to describe emotional intelligence is this.
 It is not the ability to feel emotion, but the ability to control, express and understand feelings that creates emotional intelligence.

 Emotional intelligence is also known as EI.
 It is a psychological term that has only come to the fore in the last 25 years.
 It was back in the late 1980s and early 1990s that doctors Mayer and Salovey focused their research on emotional intelligence.
 Their definition of it was "the subset of social intelligence that involves the ability to monitor one's own and others' feelings and emotions, to discriminate among them and to use this information to guide one's thinking and actions" (1990).

 The two doctors, Mayer and Salovey, managed to split emotional intelligence into four separate sub-sections.
 In so doing, they then allowed for the creation of emotional IQ tests.
 Gaining a greater understanding of emotional intelligence swiftly became relevant to the workplace, regarding both promotion, and new job seekers.